cb-agr/agriPlot/README.md

 title("EC Deep (mS/m) and Field Tests")
 ```

 In this figure we have individual test boundaries overlayed on our EC Deep map.
 More than anything, it's a nice soil EC map that displays spatial variability across a field trial.
-If you had drone NDVI imagery, the same steps/concept would apply here as well.
+If you had drone NDVI imagery, the same steps/concept would apply here as well:

 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/ec_mask_with_test_blocks.png" alt="Mask Layer with test blocks" height=500px>